Chagai-II: Test and blast yields

 The Pakistan Atomic Energy Commission (PAEC) teams of scientists and engineers arrived at the site led by Dr. Samar Mubarakmand, a nuclear physicist.
 The tests were conducted on 30 May 1998 at 13:10 hrs (1:10 pm) (PKT).
 The atomic bomb was small in size but very efficient and produced a very powerful shock wave and blast yield.

 The devices were boosted fission weapons using military-grade plutonium, yielding 60.1% of the first tests performed two days earlier.
 The device was of a design cold tested in 1992.
 The Theoretical Physics Group (TPG) calculated that the blast yield was 20 kt of TNT equivalent.
 Although the American Physical Society estimated the yield at 8 ktonTNT based on data received by their computer, Dr. Abdul Qadeer Khan confirmed the TPG blast calculations in an interview in 1998.

-A crater now takes the place of what used to be a small hillock in the rolling desert, marking the ground zero of the nuclear test.
 The Pakistan Atomic Energy Commission (or PAEC) had tested one or more plutonium nuclear devices, and the results and data of the devices were successful as was expected by the Pakistan's mathematicians and seismologists.